Notice of Election

 Farming already seems challenging without the oversight role of becoming a director and joining the boardroom.

-Ravensdown talked to two of its directors, Deputy Chairman Stuart Wright and Area 2 Director Nicky Hyslop, to find out what’s it like to be a farmer in the boardroom.
+Ravensdown talked to, former Deputy Chairman Stuart Wright and Area 2 Director Nicky Hyslop, to find out what’s it like to be a farmer in the boardroom.

 How do farmers make a good fit for a board?

 Stuart: In my experience, farmers make very good directors.
 Most farming businesses require their owners to be right across all areas of management and decision making which gives farmers a good understanding and empathy with what works and what doesn’t.
 These are all great skills to bring to a board table.